QuentinRa/blog.quentinra.dev/programming/web/android/viewmodel/index.md

 Transformations allow us to create a "fake" LiveData from another LiveData.

 ➡️In the example, we are always converting "count" to a String.
-Why not creating a `LiveData<String>` instead?
+Why don't we serve a `LiveData<String>` instead?

 ```kotlin
 // When _count is changed, we execute the code below.